Betaboltz: a Monte-Carlo simulation tool for gas scattering processes

 {\bf PROGRAM SUMMARY}

 \begin{small}

 {\em Program Title: Betaboltz} \\ {\em Licensing provisions: LGPL v3} \\ {\em Programming language: C++17} \\

-{\em Nature of problem:} Simulations of electron and ion transport in arbitrary gas mixture under static uniform electric and magnetic fields.\\ {\em Solution method:} Particle motion using classical and relativistic equation via interaction sampling using Monte-Carlo techniques. \\ {\em Additional comments including Restrictions and Unusual features:} At the time of writing only static uniform electromagnetic fields are supported but the implementation of arbitrary fields can be added given an analytical solution is available.
-Because full compatibility with LXCat [1] XML format was not possible, a custom XML format was developed [2] and conversion web application was developed aiming to convert data from LXCat to our format [3].
+{\em Nature of problem:} Simulations of electron and ion transport in arbitrary gas mixture under static uniform electric and magnetic fields.\\ {\em Solution method:} Particle motion using classical and relativistic equation via interaction sampling using Monte-Carlo techniques. \\ {\em Additional comments including Restrictions and Unusual features:} At the time of writing only static uniform electromagnetic fields are supported.
+However, the implementation of arbitrary fields can be added given an analytical solution is available.
+A custom XML format for cross-section was developed, because full compatibility with LXCat [1] XML format was not possible.
+Cross-section databases in the new format are available in the download section of the LXCat site [2].

 \end{small}